 </ img>

-Philips is well aware of the relatively soonthe next-generation consoles and Momentum will do just fine for them.
+Philips is well aware of the relatively soonthe release of the next generation of consoles and Momentum is perfect for them.
 The older 55-inch Philips Momentum 558M1RY received a 10-bit UltraClear 4K matrix with a refresh rate of 120 Hz and VESA DisplayHDR 1000 certification.
-The soundbar, which was developed by Bowers & Wilkins, is responsible for the sound.
-It was not possible to evaluate the sound at the exhibition for obvious reasons, but judging by the dimensions, the audio systems will be more than enough for games and films.
+The sound bar, which was developed by Bowers & Wilkins, is responsible for the sound.
+It was not possible to evaluate the sound at the exhibition for obvious reasons, but judging by the dimensions, the audio system will be more than enough for games and movies.

 </ img>